-Snoop Dogg has announced a six date ‘I Wanna Thank Me’ UK arena headline tour for April 2020.
+Snoop Dogg has announced rescheduled dates due to the global Covid-19 restrictions for his ‘I Wanna Thank Me’ UK and Ireland arena headline tour for February 2021.

-The forthcoming tour sees the West Coast rap legend touring in support of his 17thalbum I Wanna Thank Me, and documentary of the same name, released earlier this year.
+The forthcoming tour sees the West Coast rap legend touring in support of his 17th album I Wanna Thank Me and documentary of the same name.

 The tour reflects this and sees Snoop Dogg enlist a selection of his key collaborators from the breadth of his iconic music career including further West Coast hip hop royalty; Warren G, Tha Dogg Pound, Obie Trice and D12.
 They will also be joined by the multi-million streamed Irish rap duo Versatile.